 Tyler quickly established a sprint and scrum meeting to transition GoPro’s Tableau Server from a single node to a high availability cluster.
 This required spinning up multiple virtual machine environments and working with networking and infrastructure engineers to set up the new system.

-After successfully moving GoPro’s environment to a cluster, Tyler also made edits to the backend of the Tableau Server CSS, which is not supported by Tableau Software, but turned out to be a successful addition.
+After successfully moving GoPro’s environment to a cluster, we made edits to the backend of the Tableau Server HTML/CSS, which is not supported by Tableau Software, but turned out to be a successful addition.